Particular/docs.particular.net/persistence/selecting.md

 ## Why does NServiceBus need storage?

-NServiceBus needs a persister to store the state of sagas, enable the outbox and sometimes to make a transport feature complete.
+NServiceBus needs a persister to store the state of sagas, enable the outbox and, sometimes, to make a transport feature complete.

 - **Sagas**
   A powerful way to orchestrate long-running business processes is provided by [sagas](/nservicebus/sagas/).
 They contain state that needs to be persisted.
 - **Outbox**
   The [outbox](nservicebus/outbox/) needs to store message details to provide deduplication.
 See the [persisters documentation](http://nservicebus/outbox/#persistence) for more details.
 - **Subscription storage**
-  Transports that don’t support publish and subscribe natively needs storage for the subscription data.
+  Transports that don’t support publish and subscribe natively, need storage for the subscription data.
 See the [transport documentation](/transports/) for more details.
 - **Timeouts**
-  All transports except [MSMQ](/transports/msmq/) support native timeouts so if MSMQ is selected storage of timeout data is required.
+  All transports except [MSMQ](/transports/msmq/) support native timeouts.
+Therefore, if MSMQ is selected, storage of timeout data is required.

 ## Persister decision chart